Consolidate Your French Knowledge

 The method you choose should first explain all these concepts in English, and then clearly explain how you express them in French, give you plenty of in-context examples which you could re-use in real life, and of course, drill with many exercises.

-I suggest you take a look at my low intermediate Fench audio method À Moi Paris Level 3 to master all these grammatical concepts and more, learn a lot of intermediate vocabulary and the correct pronunciation in context.
+I suggest you take a look at my low intermediate French audio method À Moi Paris to master all these grammatical concepts and more, learn a lot of intermediate vocabulary and the correct pronunciation in context.

 Asking questions is the base of French conversation.
 It’s essential that you understand questions fast, and that you are able to ask questions yourself without putting too much effort into it.